mvulf/acm-project/README.md

 To solve this problem, an optimal control system is developing.

 ### State dynamics
-~~Subsections may be added to further break down the problem, provide background information, or elaborate on specific aspects that are crucial to understanding the project's scope.~~

 The system state parameters are the piston position $x_\text{p}~[\text{µm}]$, piston velocity $v_\text{p}~[\text{µm/s}]$, throttle position $x_\text{th}~[\text{µm}]$, hydraulic container pressure $p_\text{hydr}~[\text{Pa}]$ and working container pressure $p_\text{work}~[\text{Pa}]$:
 $$